-Only a short distance off the coast of Florida, but a world of difference from the U.S. The small island of Cuba has long been a destination that intrigued Americans, but since the 60s they have not been able to visit and see for themselves.
-While the embargo has not been lifted, with a General License we can finally visit Cuba in support of the local people.
+Only a short distance off the coast of Florida, but a world of difference from the USA.
+The small island of Cuba has long been a destination that intrigued Americans, but since the 60s they have not been able to visit and see for themselves.
+Although American cruise ships are no longer allowed to visit Cuba, with our General License we can continue to visit Cuba in support of the Cuban people.
 See the vibrant and colorful capital city of Havana, where the music and artistry is sure to capture your heart.
 Don't forget about the salsa dancing!
 Go back in time on a classic car tour, where you will see vehicles that have been on the road since before the embargo in 1962.
 Visit a large farm outside the city and learn about their sustainable methods.
 Share ideas and information with the locals about farming and technology.
 Travel into the countryside to Vinales Valley, the foremost tobacco growing region.
 Enjoy a mojito and a cigar factory tour, and you have the makings of a fun winter getaway!

 Day 1: Miami, FL / Havana, Cuba